Home

 Cover of the book, Kill As You Go

-These are tales of Prohibition-era crime, small-town murder, and family betrayal.
+These stories — including Western Writers of America Spur Award Winner “Buck’s Last Ride” — are tales of Prohibition-era crime, small-town murder, and family betrayal.
 This is a Canada populated by backwoods kingpins, delusional dreamers, quirky neighbours, devilish delinquents, and unlikely villains.
-In lakeside villages, prairie farm communities, and oil-rich boomtowns of the Great White North, these stories echo through time from the 1800s to the new millennia, with a distinct Canadian flavour and delicate touches of darkness that hearken back to the great pulp writers.
+In lakeside villages, prairie farm communities, and oil-rich boomtowns of the Great White North, these stories echo through time from the 1800s to today, with a distinct Canadian flavour and delicate touches of darkness that hearken back to the great pulp writers.

 [More about Kill As You Go]